ca-la/nix/README.md

 # If you're on an M1 mac, install rosetta
 softwareupdate --install-rosetta

-# Install nix itself with macOS > 10.15 support
+# Install nix itself in multi-user mode
-sh <(curl -L https://nixos.org/nix/install) --darwin-use-unencrypted-nix-store-volume
+sh <(curl -L https://nixos.org/nix/install) --daemon

-# Installer will tell you to add a command to your shell profile
-echo ". /a/path/provided/by/installation/step" >> ~/.zshrc

 # Start a new terminal session to ensure `nix` is in your path
 which nix # to confirm you have `nix` in your path

-# Update to latest `nix` to get flakes support
-nix-env -iA nixpkgs.nixUnstable

-# Create nix configuration to enable flakes feature
+# Create nix configuration to enable Intel platform
 mkdir -p ~/.config/nix
 cat > ~/.config/nix/nix.conf<< EOF
 system = aarch64-darwin
-extra-platforms = aarch64-darwin x86_64-darwin
+extra-platforms = x86_64-darwin
-experimental-features = nix-command flakes
 EOF

 # Initial setup of CALA nix repo